Telecommunication-Telemedia-Assessment/AVrateVoyager/README.md

 ```
 `choice` and `input` fields are currently supported, important is that you define a unique `qkey`.
-`qkey` is used to store the result of the question.
+`qkey` is used to store the result of the question in the database.